OctopusDeploy/blog/README.md

 When you're happy with your post, please create a PR.
 Go through the checklist on the [PR template](https://github.com/OctopusDeploy/blog/blob/master/.github/pull_request_template.md) and complete all the steps.
 When ready, please drop a note in Slack in #website-requests.

-Please allow a week for scheduling.
+Please allow a week for design to create a new image if needed, and for scheduling.